top of page

 Why Should I Hire Your Firm for My CPS Case?

-Furthermore, our cps defense lawyers will help protect your family's privacy.
-We will ensure that sensitive information about your family does not become public knowledge.
+Furthermore, our attorney will help protect your family's privacy.
+They can ensure that sensitive information about your family does not become public knowledge during the course of a case.
 This is especially important if your family has been wrongly accused or if there are extenuating circumstances that may affect the outcome of the case.

-Finally, with our experience, we can increase your chances of achieving a favorable outcome in your case.
-Our lawyers will work tirelessly to defend your interests and advocate for what is best for your family.
-We will strive towards you keeping custody of your children, maintaining your parental rights and protecting your children’s interests to remain in a loving home.
+Finally, our experienced attorney can increase your chances of achieving a favorable outcome in your case.
+We will work tirelessly to defend your interests and advocate for what is best for your family.
+Our lawyer will use their legal knowledge to challenge any inaccurate allegations against you and present compelling evidence to support your case.
+With our help, you can strive towards keeping custody of your child or children or finding an appropriate placement option for them within reasonable timeframes.